100 free credits — no credit card required.Start building

 How do I scrape Instagram comments at scale?

 Use Apify's apify/instagram-comment-scraper actor or Instaloader's get_comments() method.
 Budget 2-5x more proxy credit per post than profile scraping — comment endpoints are rate-limited more aggressively because they are the highest-value target for spam detection.
-SocialCrawl's unified comments endpoint wraps both options.
+SocialCrawl's Instagram scraper API wraps both options behind one unified comments endpoint.

 Instagram API vs Instagram Graph API — what's the difference?